manuelbieh/react-book/basics/event-handling.md

 React does not pass a native object to its event handlers but an object of type `SyntheticEvent`.
 Its primary purpose is to ensure cross-browser compatibility.
 If you ever feel an urge to access the original event though \(I actually never felt the need to\), React provides it to you via the object property `nativeEvent`.

-But that is not the only way how the `SyntheticEvent` object and native event object differ: the `SyntheticEvent` object is **short-lived** and **nullified** shortly after the event callback has been called \(mainly for performance reasons\).
+But that is not the only way the `SyntheticEvent` object and native event object differ: the `SyntheticEvent` object is **short-lived** and **nullified** shortly after the event callback has been called \(mainly for performance reasons\).
 Accessing properties of the event object is not possible anymore once outside the original event handler.

 What does that mean in detail?
 Let's look at another example: